NextCenturyCorporation/nucleus/README.md

 ### Datasets

 A **Dataset** contains the datastores, databases, tables, and fields that you want to show in your frontend application.
 A simple Dataset may have just a single datastore, database, and table.
-Each Dataset should have the **datastores object** needed for your application, the [ConnectionService](#connectionService) for your application, the URL for your deployment of the [NCCL Data Server](#the-data-server), and, optionally, a **relations array** of [relations](#relation) for your data.
+Each Dataset should have the **datastores object** needed for your application, the [ConnectionService](#connectionService) for your application, the [URL](#data-server-url) for your deployment of the [NCCL Data Server](#the-data-server), and, optionally, a **relations array** of [relations](#relation) for your data.

 The **datastores object** contains **datastore IDs** as keys and **datastore objects** as values.
 Each **datastore object** must have a `host` string property containing the `hostname` or `hostname:port` of the datastore WITHOUT the `http` prefix; a `type` string property containing the [datastore type](#datastore-type); and a `databases` object property containing **database names** as keys and **database objects** as values.
 Each **database object** must have a `tables` object property containing **table names** as keys and **table objects** as values.
 Each **table object** may optionally have a `fields` array property of **field objects**.
 Each **field object** must have a `columnName` string property containing the field name and may optionally have a `type` string property containing the [field type](#field-type).
 A database object, table object, or field object may optionally have a `prettyName` string property containing the object's user-friendly name.

 The **relations array** contains one or more nested **relation arrays**; each **relation array** contains one or more strings or nested string arrays; each string, or each individual nested string array, is a **set of relation fields**.
 A **relation array** must have more than one **set of relation fields**, and each **set of relation fields** must have the same number of array elements (or must all be single strings).
 Creating a filter containing a combination of fields exactly matching one **set of relation fields** will automatically generate additional filters with the same operators and [type](#filter-type) but substituting each other **set of relation fields** (one filter per set).
 See [Relation Examples](#relation-examples) below.

 Note that, with Elasticsearch, we equate **indexes** with databases and **mapping types** with tables.
 See the [NCCL Data Server's README file](https://github.com/NextCenturyCorporation/neon-server#datastore-configuration) on more information regarding Elasticsearch datastore configuration.

+#### Data Server URL

+The **data server URL** should be the hostname of your deployed [NCCL Data Server](#the-data-server) WITH the `http` or `https` prefix if needed.
+It should also have an endpoint matching the `server.servlet.context-path` set in the Data Server's [`application.properties`](https://github.com/NextCenturyCorporation/neon-server/blob/master/server/src/main/resources/application.properties) file, WITHOUT the `/services` part.
+For example, if your Data Server is deployed at `http://my_server.com:1234` and its `server.servlet.context-path` is set to `/abcd/services`, then your Dataset's data server URL should be `http://my_server.com:1234/abcd`.

 #### Dataset Examples